-Where a biomass fuel production process produces, in combination, the fuel for which emissions are being calculated and one or more other products ('co-products'), greenhouse gas emissions shall be divided between the fuel or its intermediate product and the co-products in proportion to their energy content (determined by lower heating value in the case of coproducts other than electricity and heat).
+Where a biomass fuel production process produces, in combination, the fuel for which emissions are being calculated and one or more other products ('co-products'), greenhouse gas emissions shall be divided between the fuel or its intermediate product and the co-products in proportion to their energy content (determined by lower heating value in the case of co-products other than electricity and heat).
 The greenhouse gas intensity of excess useful heat or excess electricity is the same as the greenhouse gas intensity of heat or electricity delivered to the biomass fuel production process and is determined from calculating the greenhouse gas intensity of all inputs and emissions, including the feedstock and CH4 and N2O emissions, to and from the cogeneration unit, boiler or other apparatus delivering heat or electricity to the biomass fuel production process.
 For the purposes of this calculations, the emissions to be divided shall be $e{ec} + e_1 + e{sca} +$ those fractions of e_p , e{td} , e{ccs} and e{ccr} that take place up to and including the process step at which a co-product is produced.
 If any allocation to co-products has taken place at an earlier process step in the life cycle, the fraction of those emissions assigned in the last such process step to the intermediate fuel product shall be used for those purposes instead of the total of those emissions.
-In the case of biogas and biomethane, all coproducts shall be taken into account for the purposes of that calculation.
+In the case of biofuels and bioliquids, all coproducts that do not fall under the scope of this point shall be taken into account for the purposes of that calculation.
+In the case of biogas and biomethane, all co-products shall be taken into account for the purposes of that calculation.
 No emissions shall be allocated to wastes and residues.
 Co-products that have a negative energy content shall be considered to have an energy content of zero for the purposes of the calculation.
-Wastes and residues, including tree tops and branches, straw, husks, cobs and nut shells, and residues from processing, including crude glycerine (glycerine that is not refined) and bagasse, shall be considered to have zero life-cycle greenhouse gas emissions up to the process of collection of those materials irrespectively of whether they are processed to interim products before being transformed into the final product.
+As a general rule, wastes and residues including all wastes and residues included in Annex IX shall be considered to have zero life-cycle greenhouse gas emissions up to the process of collection of those materials irrespectively of whether they are processed to interim products before being transformed into the final product.
 In the case of biomass fuels produced in refineries, other than the combination of processing plants with boilers or cogeneration units providing heat and/or electricity to the processing plant, the unit of analysis for the purposes of this calculation shall be the refinery.
 In the case of cogeneration of electricity and heat, the calculation is performed as described beneath: